xluciadh/bio-volumentations/docs/source/examples.rst

     aug_data = aug(**data)
     transformed_img = aug_data['image']

-Example: Transforming a Image Pairs
+Example: Transforming Image Pairs
 ***********************************
 Sometimes, it is necessary to consistently transform a tuple of corresponding images.
-To that end, Bio-Volumentations define several target types:
+To that end, `Bio-Volumentations` define several target types:

 - :class:`image` for the image data
 - :class:`mask` for integer-valued label images